saschat/angular-influxdb/README.md

 # angular-influxdb
-Angular provider to connect to an Influx DB version 0.9+.
+Angular provider to connect to an Influx DB.
+It supports both, the InfluxDB version 0.9 API as well as older versions (tested with version 0.8).
 Feel free to contribute.

 ### Installation:
 ```